bobbylight/gtp/README.md

     cd gtp
     npm install

-The TypeScript code lives in `src/`, and is transpiled into 'dist/'.
+The TypeScript code lives in `src/`, and is transpiled into `dist/`.
+A single file containing all transpiled content is also created in `dist-all/`.
 An example game (itself a WIP also) lives in `example/`.
 Both the library and the example game can be built via running gulp:

     gulp

-Tasks are also provided for running unit tests, linting, etc.
+Tasks are also provided for individually running unit tests, linting, etc.